 FRIB Theory Alliance EUSTIPEN Program [Application form]

 The Europe-U.S. Theory Institute for Physics with Exotic Nuclei (EUSTIPEN) has been established in order to facilitate collaborations between U.S.-based and Europe-based scientists whose main research thrust is in the area of the physics of nuclei.
-U.S. participation in EUSTIPEN is in the form of travel grants and subsistence grants to ECT* in Trento to those individuals who are interested in collaborating with European scientists.
+U.S. participation in EUSTIPEN is in the form of travel grants and subsistence grants to ECT* to those individuals who are interested in collaborating with European scientists.
 EUSTIPEN’s purview is in the area of physics of or with exotic nuclei, including nuclear structure and reaction theory, nuclear astrophysics, and tests of the standard model using exotic nuclei.

-- Travel grants for junior scientists and postdocs to attend workshops and training programs at ECT*.
+- Travel for junior scientists and postdocs to attend workshops and training programs at ECT*.
 Support for senior researchers to attend ECT* workshops will be provided in exceptional cases, e.g., when no local support can be provided by ECT* (e.g., when a program is oversubscribed).

 - U.S. scientists seeking to visit ECT* via EUSTIPEN should fill out the Web application form.
 Applications will be reviewed by the Steering Committee and decisions on acceptance will be made in a timely manner.
-To facilitate planning, application should be made no later than two months prior to departure.
+To facilitate planning, application should be made no later than three months prior to departure.

-- The EUSTIPEN grant will cover round-trip travel on U.S. carriers compliant with the fly America Act, (coach fares) and train travel (2nd class) from the arrival airport in Europe to Trento.
+- The EUSTIPEN grant will partially cover round-trip travel on U.S. carriers compliant with the fly America Act, (coach fares) and train travel (2nd class) from the arrival airport in Europe to Trento.

 - Awardees should cover all travel expenses and seek reimbursement by submitting all necessary receipts to FRIB Theory Alliance research administrator Gillian Olson (firstname.lastname@example.org ) after the trip is completed.
 Please note that all international travel has to be approved before making the trip.
 Travelers are responsible for their own travel arrangements.
 NOTE: In the case of indirect routing for personal reasons, the extra travel costs will be at the traveler's expense.
 All expenses will be calculated only for the business portion of the trip.
 If at all possible, all receipts have to be submitted within 7 days of your return.
 Claims past 31 days after the trip will not be processed.